equinixmetal-archive/docs-packet-legacy/products/06-sales-and-support/03-sales-support/02-maintenance-events.md

 ### Email Notifications
-If we have determined that any packet services you are using will be impacted by a scheduled maintenance event you will receive a notice by email of the event.
+If we have determined that any packet services you are using will be impacted by a scheduled maintenance event you will receive a notice by email informing you of which servers will be effected and how.
 If your organization was assigned a Packet account representative then they may contact you directly.
+If multiple parties within your organization must be informed of any maintenance events that may effect your servers or service, then you may add a centralized, maintenance email to your packet organization via the organization settings.

 ### Status Page
 In addition to user emails, maintenance events will be announced on our